Fitting Generalized Power Diagrams to 3D Image Data: A Prerequisite for Virtual Materials Testing: Comparison of fitting results

-Cross sections of the data sets considered in this paper, together with a fitted Voronoi tessellation using GD, fitted Laguerre tessellations using Hq, Neper, CE and GD, a fitted diagonal GBPD using GD, and fitted GBPDs using GD, LP, H$_0$ and Hq, are shown in Figures~9 to 16 of the appendix.
+Cross sections of the data sets considered in this paper, together with a fitted Voronoi tessellation using GD, fitted Laguerre tessellations using Hq, Neper, CE and GD, a fitted diagonal GBPD using GD, and fitted GBPDs using GD, LP, H$_0$ and Hq, are shown in Figures~S1 to S8 of the SI.
 A rough estimate of hardware-specific runtimes can be found, for example, in \cite{petrich.2021}.